 Save the Communication Arrangement.

-The Check Connection will try to check if a connection(by creating web-socket) can be established between S/4 and SAP Cloud Platform CF.
+The Check Connection will try to check if a connection(by creating web-socket) can be established between S/4 and SAP Business Technology Platform.

 In the Inbound Services section you can find the URL to call the Event Browser Service.